peterlinxm1/op/README.md

  │           │   │
  │           │   └── root                              # Add your custom files
  │           │
- │           install-program                           # Install to emmc script for phicomm n1 │           ├── Makefile
+ │           install-program                           # Install to emmc for phicomm n1
+ │           ├── Makefile
  │           │
  │           ├── files